Christmas University Challenge 2017

 At the studio, I found broadcaster Adrian Chiles and Bruce Dickinson, the singer of heavy metal group Iron Maiden, deep in conversation about flying.
 Dickinson is an airline pilot – he flies Iron Maiden to their gigs in their Ed Force One jumbo jet – and apparently also has a World War I replica tri-plane.
 He has also been an international fencer.
 He’s a real-life super hero.
 But very unassuming.
-All of us had been to Queen Mary University.
+All of us had been to Queen Mary University (I met my wife there.
+We both loved it).
 The last member of our team, TV cook Ching-he Huang, was still on her way from London and, actually, we met her only as we were going onto the set.
 We all got on, which was great, and we also all expected to be thrashed.

 I’d asked a friend for advice.
 He said: “Grow a beard.
 Then, if you humiliate yourself, you can shave it off after the programme and no one will recognise you.”

 Bloody hell, it’s just like being on University Challenge on TV, I thought, as I took my seat at the Queen Mary desk.